korpleul/DenovoFusion/README.md

 the genomic 'contig' sequences for the *DenovoFusion* input, something like an alignment program and an assembly program are neccessary prerequisites.

-In the present workflow enviroment 'pblat' and 'MegaHit' are used.
+In the present workflow 'pblat' and 'MegaHit' are used.
+All work below is taking place in a terminal environment.

 **Dependencies**